Admission and funding

 Admission to the 1st year

-For students in their final year studying their High School Certificate, for the IBA or National Baccalaureate, or for an equivalent certificate.
+For non-French-speaking students living abroad in their final year studying their High School Certificate, for the IBA or National Baccalaureate, or for an equivalent certificate.

 - Academic transcripts of the last 2 years of high school

 - A copy of your high school diploma (if you’ve already graduated)

 - A copy of your passport or ID Card

 - Optional : you may include any other supporting documents (an English test score, academic recommendation letters, CV, …)

 - €120 registration fee.
 Prior to submitting your online application, you will be prompted to pay the non-refundable application fee.
 The application fee must be paid online by credit card when you submit your application.
 Your application will not be complete until we receive payment of the application fee.
 The application fee may not be applied toward any future applications at KEDGE Business School.

 For French or international students with a Bac+2 (BTS, DUT or a validated L2 in Management - 120 ECTS): refer to these application requirements

 How to succeed in a Skype interview ?